ledokku/ledokku/CONTRIBUTING.md

 **Before submitting a pull request**, please make sure the following is done:

 - Fork the repository and create a new branch from `master`.
-- Must not break the test suite (`yarn test`).
+- Must not break the test suite (`npm test`).
 If you're fixing a bug, include a test that would fail without your fix.
-- Must be formatted with prettier (`yarn prettier`).
+- Must be formatted with prettier (`npm run prettier`).
 - Must be **isolated**.
 Avoid grouping many, unrelated changes in a single PR.

 ## Development Workflow

 To setup the project locally you first need to fork the project on Github (top right on the project page).
 Then clone the project: `git clone git@github.com:yourname/ledokku`.
-Now you can run `yarn` to install the dependencies.
+Now you can run `npm ci` to install the dependencies.

 ### Setup dokku with vagrant